dhimassena/mnist_fashion_tf/README.md

 # mnist_fashion_tf

-Image recogtion on MNIST Fashion dataset using neural network with accuracy > 91 %
+Image recogtion on MNIST Fashion dataset using neural network with accuracy > 92 % on training, and accuracy > 89 % on evaluating